Guide to Streaming Video Services

 Price: $6 a month.

-Sign up for MLB Network.
+Sign up for MLB+.

 Paramount+

-Price: $8 per month or $60 per year with ads; $13 per month or $120 per year ad-free.
+Price: $9 per month or $90 per year with ads; $14 per month or $140 per year ad-free.

 Paramount+ replaced CBS All Access and provides full-length episodes of CBS programs and new original programming, plus live streams of local CBS affiliates in many markets.

 With the change, the Essential tier mirrors what you used to get with CBS All Access: movies and TV shows from CBS and Viacom properties, including BET, CBS, Miramax, and Paramount, as well as live sports, including NFL games, soccer matches, and PGA golf.
 This plan doesn’t include live local CBS stations, but the NFL on CBS is available via separate live feeds.
+There is also some limited access to Showtime original series.

 It recently reached a deal with Charter for its Spectrum TV customers to get the ad-supported Paramount+ Essential and BET+ Essential at no additional charge.